AMUZZ21/Fall-Detection-Device/README.md

 # Fall Detection Device

-An Arduino-based fall/accident detection system that monitors sudden impacts, tracks location via GPS, and sends real-time alerts using a GSM module.
+An Arduino-based fall/accident detection system that monitors sudden impacts using an **MPU6050 accelerometer**, tracks location via GPS, and sends real-time alerts using a GSM module.

 ---

 ## Features

-- **Impact Detection:** Uses MPU6050 accelerometer to detect falls or sudden impacts.
+- **Impact Detection:** Uses **MPU6050 accelerometer** to detect falls or sudden impacts.
 - **GPS Tracking:** Captures latitude and longitude coordinates for accurate location tracking.
 - **Alert System:** Sends SMS with Google Maps link and automatically makes a call to a predefined number.
 - **Visual & Audio Alerts:** LED and buzzer activate when a fall is detected.